datasciencemonkey/datasciencemonkey.github.io/_posts/2016-06-12-for-the-love-of-jupyter-and-sas.markdown

 myParserObject.get_row_values()  # parses and displays row values myParserObject.get_data_frame_raw()  # reads and converts data into a raw data frame - Dates still need to be processed final_frame = myParserObject.get_data_frame_processed()
 ```
 Our data frame now looks like this.
 Clearly, some amount post processing is needed - which is what we'll do

 ![](https://datasciencemonkey.github.io/images/final_frame.png "processed frame")

+*The image above talks a bit about visualization but let's park that part for just a bit (We'll come back to it soon).*

-This then results in a pandas data frame that has the data we need to generate the dummy time series data.
+But from a data stand point, this results in a pandas data frame that has the data we need to generate the dummy time series data.

 From here, our **dummy visitation data** can be generated easily like this: